Required as soon as possible.

 The most important duty of any governor is to attend regular meetings and you should be sure that you are committed and available to do this before applying.

 - 6 meetings a year, each lasting approximately 2 hours, there is an expectation to have read’ documents sent in advance for the meeting Monitoring Visits in school 2-3 times per year Governor professional development which includes, but not exclusive to, annual online Governor training to include Safeguarding, Prevent and GDPR and a governor training event 1 x ½ day in the year Invitations to school events on an ad-hoc non-compulsory basis

 In addition to attending SSC Meetings, Governors are occasionally asked to participate in disciplinary and complaints panels as well as shortlisting and interviewing new staff.

 Joining the SSC as a Community Governor offers you the opportunity to make a real contribution to the life and work of young people in the local community.
 As this is a Community Governor role, it is open to all individuals from the wider community, grandparents, relatives and members of the general public.

 Preferred skills (while not essential): a general understanding of educational standards in a school setting, ability to challenge constructively and help find solutions and safeguarding and promoting the welfare of children and young people.

 Trust is committed to safeguarding and promoting the welfare of children and young people.
 We expect all staff to share this commitment and to undergo appropriate checks, including enhanced DBS checks and a willingness to demonstrate commitment to the standards which flows from Community Academies Trust vision and values.
-Due to the current COVID 19 outbreak we are adding supplementary measures to our safeguarding protocols.
-As such, a third reference is required, and all references will be taken up prior to interview.
+All references will be taken up prior to interview.